glivera-team/glivera-team.github.io/_posts/2015-12-28-sass_btns_eng.markdown

 {% endhighlight %}
 Then we met new button on another page:
 ![](https://hsto.org/files/1da/3e5/814/1da3e5814b37466694d683519209233d.png)
-We have the same decor, but another dimensions and font-size.
+It has the same decor, but another dimensions and font-size.
 We have two ways now:

 1. We can continue to copy styles for different buttons and add unique classes
 2. We can create special classes for buttons styles and add it to our tags